Fall Forum Shares Updates and Next Steps

 Will the current travel system be impacted by Workday?

 Yes, eTravel will be replaced with Workday for both pre-travel and post-travel processes.
-Concur will continue to be the system for booking travel plans.
+You will continue to use your university approved travel vendor for booking travel.

 How many levels of approval will there be with spend authorizations?
 Where will compliance live in terms of roles and responsibilities?